 Dogs required for search and rescue operations or extraordinary circumstances for which the town marshal requires additional assistance for public safety as allowed by the mayor or town marshal on a temporary basis.
 (Ord.
 1995-O-4, 11-9-1995; amd.
 Ord.
 2014-O-3, 3-13-2014)

-Nothing in this subsection shall be construed so as to exempt any dog from having a current rabies vaccination.
+The foregoing notwithstanding, all dogs within the town boundaries shall be required to have a current rabies vaccination.
 (Ord.
 1994-O-3, 3-13-2014)

-L.Revocation of Dog License: If the owner of any dog is convicted for a third time of a violation of this chapter, the town marshal or his deputies or an animal control officer, shall have the dog immediately impounded and the license shall be revoked.
+Revocation of Dog License: If the owner of any dog is convicted for a third time of a violation of this chapter, the town marshal or his or her deputies or an animal control officer may have the dog immediately impounded and the license may be revoked.
 (Ord.
 2014-O-3, 3-13-2014)

 5-2-4: COMMERCIAL ESTABLISHMENTS PROHIBITED: